awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-public-parameters-global-infrastructure.md

-# Calling public parameters for AWS Regions, services, endpoints, availability zones, and local zones<a name="parameter-store-public-parameters-global-infrastructure"></a>
+# Calling public parameters for AWS services, Regions, endpoints, availability zones, local zones, and wavelength zones<a name="parameter-store-public-parameters-global-infrastructure"></a>

 You can call the AWS Region, service, endpoint, and Availability Zone of public parameters by using the following path\.